rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/basic-polarized-reflectometry/index.md

 weight = 10
 +++

-### Specular Reflectometry with Polarized Neutrons and a Magnetic Sample
+### Specular reflectometry with polarized neutrons and a magnetic sample

 This example shows how to perform a specular reflectometry simulation with polarized neutrons.
 We show this for a sample that contains only a single magnetic layer on top of a substrate.